User Behavior Tracking: How to Collect and Analyze User Behavior Data [+Tools]

 The data will enable you to quickly know when there’s a bug or point of friction that needs urgent attention.

-User and product experience analytics
+User experience analytics

 This tracks customer experience on both your website and app with the end goal of enhancing usability.